 After the pictures are processed, trim them to size to fit into the self-laminating cards and press around the edges to seal them.

 You’ll need stackable containers that will fit within the wardrobe.
 Because I needed so many, I waited until one of our local organizing stores was having a sale.
 I was able to get perfectly sized containers for $2 each.
 For anyone wondering what I used, the boxes are from IRIS (13.63″ x 8.13″ x 4.38″ – 6 quart containers).
+There’s a similar one available at Amazon in the supply list above.

 The wardrobe is the perfect size to hold up to 40 pairs of shoes in these plastic storage containers (it measures 19 5/8″ wide by 13 3/4 deep by 93 1/8″ high).
 In addition to the metal shelving, I bought a few more so I could stack the shoe boxes 3-high between each shelf.
 Stacking them in this way makes it easy enough to pull one out from the bottom without risking an avalanche of the ones on top.